 There are many towns where you can find mountain resorts for activities, such as the town Sinaia.
 The touristic landmarks of the town are historical castles and a monastery named for Mount Sinai.
 Plenty of mountain resorts are located nearby the Monastery.

-Besides all of these, you may enjoy traditional meals, large and affordable food portions, local drinks and many tasty wines of Romania.
+Besides all of these, you may enjoy traditional meals which are full of comfort dishes, from starters to the main course to the rich desserts, large and affordable food portions, local drinks and many tasty wines of Romania.

 This content is edited by Flymedi Medical Editors in April 2019.